unixbhaskar/slpkg/README.rst

 enhancement packages
 that are not installed on the system or is.

-Of course one of the big advantages is resolving dependencies packages from repository slackbuilds.org and monitored for upgraded packages.
+The big advantages is resolving dependencies packages from repository slackbuilds.org and monitored for upgraded packages.

 Of course you wonder how the slpkg is up to date at all times;